 This allows me to easily remove the coil packs, service the wiring loom, or make removing the engine a little easier and simpler, as I just have to undo one six-pin Deutsch connector on each side of the motor.
 I still have to find a place to connect the ground wire, and find a way to integrate the ECU ground wire into the Haltech loom, but that should be simple (I will probably tee them in to the coolant temp sensor and TPS grounds)

-The next steps are to mount and wire the coil packs, run the fuel pump wiring to the back of the car, wire the coolant temp sensor, mount and wire the 2-wire idle air control valve (IACV), wire the thermo fan, plumb the MAP sensor, and mount and wire the oxygen sensor (o2 sensor) in the exhaust.
+The next steps are to mount and wire the coil packs, run the fuel pump wiring to the back of the car, wire the coolant temp sensor, mount and wire the 2-wire Bosch idle air control valve (IACV), wire the thermo fan, plumb the MAP sensor into the ECU, and mount and wire the oxygen sensor (o2 sensor) in the exhaust.
 Once they are all connected correctly I can hook up power to the ECU and start creating a base map for the 400ci engine to kick into life!